Antivirus Guide

 The Tor browser is an open-sourced web browser that hides both a user’s location and their internet activity, a boon for online anonymity.
 By hiding your location, you might be able to bypass firewalls, although you may not be able to download Tor on school- or work-owned computers, or in countries like China.

-NOTE: The Tor browser is not available on iOS devices.
-Instead, we recommend using an iOS VPN.
-Learn how to set up a VPN on an iPhone.
+NOTE: Do you spend most of your time on a Mac?
+We recommend using an iOS VPN and learning how to set up a VPN on an iPhone.

 Turn Off Screen Time Limits